pyload/pyload/docs/write_plugins.rst

                 # download the file, destination is determined by pyLoad
                 self.download(parsed_url)

-You need to know about the :class:`PyFile <module.PyFile.PyFile>` class, since an instance of it is given as parameter to every pyfile.
+You need to know about the :class:`PyFile <pyload.PyFile.PyFile>` class, since an instance of it is given as parameter to every pyfile.
 Some tasks your plugin should handle:  proof if file is online, get filename, wait if needed, download the file, etc..

 Wait times